What Style Of Ming Dynasty Clothing Can Be As Men Costume? Dazzling Chinese Clothing In Ming Dynasty

 What Style Of Ming Dynasty Clothing Can Be As Men Costume?

-Men in Ming Dynasty can wear a long-sleeved shirt with either one or two pairs of collar necklaces fixed tightly at the base of their necks to keep them from opening up too wide when they bent down; pants made out of silk fabric decorated with patterns such as flowers, birds, fish scales or other designs.
+Men in the Ming Dynasty could wear a long-sleeved shirt with either one or two pairs of collar necklaces fixed tightly at the base of their necks to keep them from opening up too wide when they bent down; pants made out of silk fabric decorated with patterns such as flowers, birds, fish scales or other designs.
 They would also wear knee-high socks under their trouser legs; an outer coat called “jia” worn over all this which had a round collar typical for what was worn by officials during the Ming Dynasty era.

 Hing in Ming Dynasty can be divided into two parts: upper and lower garments.
 The upper garment includes waistcoats and jackets.
 It is important to note that the collar of a coat would not be worn in public as it was considered unseemly.

 Trousers were more prevalent than skirts, with different kinds of fabrics being used for their construction: linen and hemp for working trousers; silk fabric for formal wear.
 A person’s profession had an effect on what style they could afford.
-The rich might even have gold clasps sewn onto one side or lining where there are slits made so when they walk, the embroidery moves back and forth like waves!
+The rich might even have gold clasps sewn onto one side or lining where there are slits made so that when they walk, the embroidery moves back and forth like waves!

 Socks are often overlooked but were very common throughout history until World War II broke out; some people wore them up over their knees while others just pulled them above their ankles but no one wore them under their shoes.